 Bachelor of Science in Nursing (B.S.N.)

-Designed specifically for the registered nurse (RN), the RN to BSN program at Barton College offers a Bachelor of Science in Nursing (BSN) degree upon the successful completion of the program requirements.
-(NOTE: You MUST be a registered nurse (RN) to enroll in the RN to BSN Program.)
-Our RN to BSN program is accredited by the Commission on Collegiate Nursing Education, approved by the North Carolina Board of Nursing, and fully accredited by the Accreditation Commission for Education in Nursing.
+Designed specifically for the registered nurse (RN), the RN-to-BSN completion program at Barton College offers a Bachelor of Science in Nursing (BSN) degree upon the successful completion of the program requirements.
+(NOTE: You MUST be a registered nurse (RN) to enroll in the RN-to-BSN Program.)
+Our RN-to-BSN program is accredited by the Commission on Collegiate Nursing Education, approved by the North Carolina Board of Nursing, and fully accredited by the Accreditation Commission for Education in Nursing.
 The professional nursing courses in this program are planned to prepare graduates to function in present and emerging nursing roles as collaborative members of multidisciplinary health care teams.
 The liberal arts, biological, physical science, and social science courses taken prior to entry to the nursing courses provide a sound basis for scientific, humanistic nursing.
 The faculty of the School of Nursing are committed to assisting the adult learner with their educational goals.

 All applicants to the Barton College School of Nursing must have a minimum grade point average of 2.0 on either transfer coursework or on Barton College coursework in order to be eligible to be considered for admission to the nursing program.
 Additionally, each applicant must have a grade of “C” or above in all of the listed nursing prerequisites.

-Students with an Associate Degree in Nursing (ADN) from Nash Community College may transfer seamlessly into Barton’s RN to BSN program.
-Full details are available here.
+Students with an Associate Degree in Nursing (ADN) from a North Carolina Community College may transfer seamlessly into Barton’s RN-to-BSN program.

 Scholarships and Financial Aid

-The RN to BSN Program is intended to be a part-time option.
-Although financial assistance is limited for the part-time student, the Office of Financial Aid will be able to determine your eligibility.
+The RN-to-BSN Program is a degree-completion program.
+The Office of Financial Aid will be able to determine your eligibility for financial aid.
 Barton College and the School of Nursing require that all applicants for financial aid complete a needs analysis as a means of determining financial need.
 Contact the Office of Financial Aid for more information.

 Prerequisites to Nursing